eCommerce Site Checklist

 Certainly, many retailers choose to stick with the familiar for an obvious reason: There are fewer surprises, and we entrepreneurs don’t like surprises.
 However, knowing a catalog can typically be imported into a new cart for less expense and time than on your first cart makes switching to a new cart platform an easier decision.

-We must be careful to mention that inter-cart imports don’t always go perfectly, but usually they at least get you most of the way.
+We must be careful to mention that intercart imports don’t always go perfectly, but usually they at least get you most of the way.
 Discussing your migration options with an experienced developer beforehand should mitigate any risk.
-Never jump in to migrating to a new cart with both feet just because you’re told by the cart creators that it is capable of migrating products!
-I cannot stress this enough.
+Never jump into migrating to a new cart with both feet just because you’re told by the cart creators that it is capable of migrating products!
+We cannot stress this enough.
 Many cart creators, especially those in the SaaS business, will say anything to get you to sign with them.

-Before you answer that, we’re going to define each of these and go over the advantages and disadvantages of each compared to the others.
-By the end of this section you should have a good idea of which cart type is right for your business.
+Before you answer that, we’re going to define each of these and go over the advantages and disadvantages of each compared with the others.
+By the end of this section, you should have a good idea of which cart type is right for your business.

 A. Cart Types

-Given the plethora of shopping carts available, we’ve broken them down into the most basic decision, and one which will affect everything you do going forward, but one which most of your ecommerce peers aren’t even aware of.
+Given the plethora of shopping carts available, we’ve broken them down into the most basic decision.
+One will affect everything you do going forward, but one which most of your ecommerce peers aren’t even aware of.
 After all, it wouldn’t make sense to first decide on a cart and then be stuck in a more important, broad category that may not fit your business model, right?

 Definition of SaaS